Giancarlo Stanton Preview, Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- Rays pitchers combine to give up the fifth-fewest home runs in baseball (138 total, 1.1 per game).
+- Rays pitchers combine to give up 138 home runs (1.1 per game), the fourth-fewest in baseball.

+- Littell gets the start for the Rays, his ninth of the season.
+He is 2-4 with a 4.27 ERA and 47 strikeouts in 52 2/3 innings pitched.

-- His most recent time out was on Saturday against the Los Angeles Angels, when the right-hander tossed six innings, surrendering five earned runs while allowing eight hits.
+- The righty's last appearance came on Tuesday against the Colorado Rockies, when he tossed 5 1/3 innings, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.